 No, Schedule Builder does not automatically enroll you in the classes that you have selected.
-To fully enroll you into the classes, you must click “GET THIS SCHEDULE” located on the bottom of the Calendar View to see the classes you have chosen and click “DO ACTIONS” to fully enroll into these classes for the upcoming term.
+To fully enroll yourself in the classes, you must click “GET THIS SCHEDULE” located at the bottom of the Calendar View to see the classes you have chosen and click “DO ACTIONS” to fully enroll in these classes for the upcoming term.
 (See above for “How do I create a schedule?”).

 Can I swap classes using the Schedule Builder application?

 Yes, you can swap classes in the “Select Courses” section by selecting “Drop Course” in the drop-down menu under the course that you wish to drop.
 Make sure that you have the new course selected on your schedule before you select “Get This Schedule” The action next to the dropped class on the confirmation page will indicate that you are swapping the dropped course for the class that you are enrolling in.